bitmap/based.css/README.md

 # Based.css

 Based is a barebones CSS framework for prototype or production.
-Based features an extensive flexbox grid system and OOCSS classes that don't make assumptions about your application's styles or override any browser defaults.
+Based features an extensive flexbox grid system and OOCSS classes that don't make assumptions about your application's styles or override any browser defaults except `box-sizing`.

 ## Docs
 [Read up on Based](https://bitmap.github.io/based.css).